daisybio/NeEDL/README.md

 # optionally select a time limit for search
---ms-per-seed-time-limit 10m   # default is no limit --ms-per-search-time-limit 3d  # default is no limit
+--ms-per-seed-time-limit 10m   # default is no limit --ms-search-time-limit 3d  # default is no limit

 # The arguments below usually are not necessary to be set.
 The change the behaviour of the local search and simulated annealing.
 --ms-max-rounds 300